ava-labs/avalanchego/x/warp/README.md

 #### getBlockchainID

-`getBlockchainID` returns the blockchainID of the blockchain that Subnet-EVM is running on.
+`getBlockchainID` returns the blockchainID of the blockchain that the VM is running on.

 This is different from the conventional Ethereum ChainID registered to [ChainList](https://chainlist.org/).